 These tips are provided to help you make the most of your career search at Gore.

-We hire a select number of PhD and post-doctoral candidates each year for science/technology and product manager positions.
+We hire a select number of PhD and post-doctoral candidates each year for science/technology and Product Specialist positions.
 We look for candidates with degrees such as Bioengineering/Biomedical Engineering, Mechanical Engineering, Chemical Engineering, Statistics, and Materials Science.
-Although we do not post positions for internships or new graduates, you can search for PhD or post-doctoral positions online.